vansh-khaneja/In-Store-Analytics-using-Object-Detection/README.md

-# Multi-Stage-Queries-with-MRL
+# In-Store Analytics using Object Detection
-This project implements Object Detection for In-Store Analytics using `yolov8n`.
+This project implements Object Detection for performing In-Store Analytics using `yolov8n` as the per-trained model.
 This can help in getting using insights for the store manager to analyze and boost up yhe sales by monitoring the crowd at a particular instance in the store.
 To learn more about the project please refer this [article](link).

 ![Alt Text - description of the image](https://github.com/vansh-khaneja/Multi-Stage-Queries-with-MRL/blob/main/image/img1.png)